dorkodu/sage/sage.md

 - ### Query-based Data Exchange

     Most problems in data exchange is experienced in the retrieval process between layers. *(e.g. client-server applications & APIs)* In order to solve this, Sage is ***query-based***, which is the ideal way.
-You can query your data, by *giving the desired attributes, and arguments for conditions*, and get only what you want.
-Even you can call remotely your Sage instance to do some work, by adding an **act** to your query item.
+You can query your data, by *declaring the desired attributes, and arguments for conditions*, and get only what you want.
+You can even call remotely your Sage service to do some work, by adding an **act** to your query item.

-    Any data fetching and modification process imaginable can be developed with Sage.
+    Any data retrieval and modification process imaginable will be able to developed with Sage.
 Especially in the product-side client applications, it would be a mindful choice to consume a Sage based API.

 - ### Entity-focused Type System

-    In modern software world, using data structurally as an “object” is the most common way, so Sage performs operations (e.g. data retrieval or modification) on a specific *“entity type”* .
-This entity type can be thought as a kind of "class" in OOP, with attributes (= properties) and acts (= methods) are defined and used on this entity type.
-You query for an object
+    In modern software world, using data structurally as an object is the most common way, so Sage performs operations (e.g. data retrieval or modification) on a specific *“entity type”* .
+This entity type can be thought as a kind of "class" in *OOP*, with attributes (= properties) and acts (= methods) are defined on this *entity type*, and you query for an instance of *entity type*.

 - ### Product-centric